 - Battery backup and UPS backup (uninterruptible power supply)

-- Wind speed and direction unit is tower side mounted 35 feet above ground and approx 650' ASL.
+- Wind speed and direction unit is tower mounted 30 feet above ground and approx 650' ASL.

 - Temperature and humidity sensors are in a radiation shield 10 feet above ground

 - Rain gauge is an automatic emptying type

 - Wind speed may read low due to nearby trees.
 This is most noticeable in the southerly directions in the summer.

 - The weather station is close to the water which moderates the temperatures, especially during westerly winds.
 This often results in higher temperatures in the winter and lower in the summer than what you would see further inland.

 - TPLink TL-MR3020 Router modified with Metreobridge firmware so that it is configured into a dedicated wx computer/server